15mm Assyrian Tents Still in development!

 Berber ridge tent (E)

 This is a different approach, based on the fact that Assyrian reliefs represent Arab and Assyrian tents identically.
 These traditional berber tents have the sides hold up by posts planted in the ground at an angle to the central poles, which are perfectly vertical.
-While not being exactly the same internal structure as that depicted in the reliefs it is still very similar, and could easily be a later evolution.
+While not being exactly the same internal structure as that depicted in the reliefs it is still very similar, and it could easily be a later evolution of the same basic design...

 Direct 3D extrusion (F)

 This is the straight in the face approach, based on the acceptance of the sources as they are without too much questioning or interpretation.
-While it can be argued it makes little sense from a constructional point of view, there may have been reasons for doing things this way, and it must be admitted that's pretty much what the sources shown, and it's quite pretty too!
-Thanks to the gifted wargamer who crafted this lovely handmade piece (sorry I didn't took note of the name when I stolen this from the web and I can't find it anymore) it's reproduced without permission, and I would be glad to put credits up if someone knows the author...
+While it can be argued it makes little sense from a constructional point of view, there may have been reasons for doing things this way which we do not know... it must be admitted that's pretty much what the sources shown, and it's quite pretty too!
+Thanks to the gifted wargamer who crafted this lovely handmade piece (sorry I didn't took note of the name when I stolen this from the web and I can't find it anymore) it's reproduced here without permission, and I would be glad to put credits up if someone knows the author...

 Development status: